 Growth and institutionalization of sport from colonial times to 1900.
 Same as AMST:3178.

-Historic development of sport in the United States since 1900; economic forces, professionalization, growth of media.
+Historic development of sport in the United States between 1900 and 2000; economic forces, professionalization, growth of media, and increasing opportunities and ongoing challenges for various sporting populations.
 Same as AMST:3179.

 Problem in a specific area.